vuejs/v2.vuejs.org/src/v2/guide/comparison.md

 Riot 2.0 provides a similar component-based development model (which is called a "tag" in Riot), with a minimal and beautifully designed API.
 Riot and Vue probably share a lot in design philosophies.
 However, despite being a bit heavier than Riot, Vue does offer some significant advantages:

-- True conditional rendering.
-Riot renders all if branches and simply shows/hides them.
+- [Transition effect system](transitions.html).
+Riot has none.
 - A far more powerful router.
 Riot’s routing API is extremely minimal.
+- Better performance.
+Riot [traverses a DOM tree](http://riotjs.com/compare/#virtual-dom-vs-expressions-binding) rather than using a virtual DOM, so suffers from the same performance issues as Angular 1.
 - More mature tooling support.
 Vue provides official support for [Webpack](https://github.com/vuejs/vue-loader) and [Browserify](https://github.com/vuejs/vueify), while Riot relies on community support for build system integration.
-- [Transition effect system](transitions.html).
-Riot has none.
-- Better performance.
-[Despite advertising](https://github.com/vuejs/vuejs.org/issues/346) use of a virtual DOM, Riot in fact uses dirty checking and thus suffers from the same performance issues as Angular 1.